Reginald Benade

-Reginald Benade (also known as Johannes) is a Paralympian athlete from Namibia competing mainly in category F35/36 throwing events.
+Reginald Benade (also known as Johannes), born 1974 in Rehoboth, Namibia,is a Paralympian athlete from Namibia competing mainly in category F35/36 throwing events.

 He competed in the 2008 Summer Paralympics in Beijing, China.
 There he won a bronze medal in the men's F35/36 discus throw event.
+He also competed in the 2012 Summer Paralympics.

+Benade was injured in a motorcycle accident in 1997 resulting in cerebral palsy.
 In February 2015, Benade was reportedly attacked with a pair of pliers during an altercation at a metro station in Taipei, Taiwan and sustained head injuries.
 Chiu Kuang-hsun was subsequently arrested on suspicion of attempted murder.